ori-drs/ublox_driver/README.md

 ```

 It might be worth it to check out [Section 5.](#5-synchronize-system-time) below to synchronize the local system time with a global time reference (and, therefore, with the timestamps of the GNSS observations.)

+### Troubleshooting

+If the driver prints the error `ubx rxmrawx week=0 error` or the error `open: No such file or directory`, a cause can be that the port in [the configuration file](/config/driver_config.yaml) is incorrectly set.

+If a *permission-denied* error occurs, then the driver might not have access rights to the port.

 ### Differential GNSS